-Income from financing activities include income from; Murabaha, Ijarah, Istisna'a, Wakala, Mudaraba and Musharaka.
+Income from financing activities include income from; Murabaha, Ijara, Istisn'a, Walaka, Mudaraba and Musharaka.
 Income from financing activities is recognised in profit or loss using effective yield basis.
-Effective yield basis rate is the rate that exactly discounts the estimated future cash payments and receipts through the expected life of the financial asset or b) Income from financing (continued)

-liability (or, where appropriate, a shorter period) to the carrying amount of financial asset or liability.
+Effective yield basis rate is the rate that exactly discounts the estimated future cash payments and receipts through the expected life of the financial asset or liability (or, where appropriate, a shorter period) to the carrying amount of financial asset or liability.
 When calculating the effective yield, the Group estimates future cash flows considering all contractual terms of the financial instrument, but not the future losses.